Home » Course » Sides

 Instructions

-• In a medium large pot, saute garlic in olive oil for 20-30 seconds or until fragrant.
+• In a medium deep-sided skillet, saute garlic in olive oil for 20-30 seconds or until fragrant.
 Do not burn garlic.

-• Add tomatoes (including juice) into the pot.
-Then add basil leaves (see Note 1), burrata and sugar.
-Break the burrata and stir into the sauce.
-Bring to boil.
+• Add tomatoes (including juice) into the skillet.
+Then add basil leaves (see Note 1).
+Break up tomatoes and bring to a boil.

-• Once the sauce boils, bring to medium low heat and cook for another 15-20 minutes to thicken sauce.
-Then add salt and pepper to taste.
+• Once the sauce boils, bring to medium low heat and simmer for another 5-6 minutes to thicken sauce.

 • Garnish with shredded parmesan cheese.
 Serve and enjoy!